 IN-THE-MONEY COVERED CALL

-In our Investment Plan: Level 1, we discussed purchasing 100 shares of a stock in order to start the Covered Call strategy, however, what if you don’t own the stock yet and you don’t want to pay full price for it?
-This is where the In-the-Money Covered Call comes into play.
-This strategy gives investors the ability to purchase stocks at a discounted price.
+In our Investment Plan: Level 1, we discussed purchasing 100 shares of a stock in order to start the Covered Call strategy, however, what if you don’t own 100 shares of a stock yet and you don’t want to pay full price for it?
+This is where the In-the-Money Covered Call strategy comes into play.
+This strategy gives you the ability to purchase stocks at a discounted price.

 When a Call Option contract is In-the-Money (ITM) it means the current share price is greater than the contract’s strike price.
-This will work in your favour.
-The opposite is true for Put options.
+This will work in your favour when your goal is to purchase at a discount.

-** This strategy can be done within TFSA and RRSP accounts.
+** This strategy can be done within TFSA and RRSP accounts for tax saving purposes.

 See the steps below to on how it’s done:

-In this example, we are going to use AAPL or Apple, which is currently being worth $148/share.
+In this example, we are going to use AAPL or Apple, which is currently being worth $222/share.

 1. Buy 100 Shares of a Stock